LukeSmithxyz/kjv/README.md

 # kjv

-Read the Word of God from your terminal
+Read the King James Version, Clementine Vulgate, and Greek Bible from your terminal.

-Forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but with the Apocrypha added.

 ## Usage